MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 * [Transfer Orders](inventory-how-transfer-between-locations.md)
 * [Process Sales Return Orders](sales-how-process-sales-returns-orders.md)

-## <a name="basic-warehouse-configurations"></a>Basic warehouse configurations
+## Basic warehouse configurations

-In a basic warehouse configuration, the **Require Put-away** toggle is turned on, but the **Require Receipt** toggle is turned off on the Location Card page for the location.
+In a basic warehouse configuration, the **Require Put-away** toggle is turned on, but the **Require Receipt** toggle is turned off on the **Location Card** page for the location.

 The following diagram illustrates the inbound warehouse flows by document type in basic warehouse configurations.
 The numbers in the diagram correspond with the steps in the sections following the diagram.

 :::image type="content" source="media/design_details_warehouse_management_inbound_basic_flow.png" alt-text="The basic inbound flow in a warehouse.":::

-### <a name="1-release-a-source-document-to-create-a-request-for-an-inventory-put-away"></a>1: Release a source document to create a request for an inventory put-away
+### 1: Release a source document to create a request for an inventory put-away

 When you receive items, release the source document, such as a purchase order or an inbound transfer order.
 Releasing the document makes the items available to be put away.
-You can also create inventory put-away documents for individual order lines, in a push fashion, based on specified bins and quantities to handle.
+You can also create inventory put-away documents for individual order lines, in a push fashion, based on bins and quantities to handle.

-### <a name="2-create-an-inventory-put-away"></a>2: Create an inventory put-away
+### 2: Create an inventory put-away

 On the **Inventory Put-away** page, in a pull fashion, you can get the pending source document lines based on inbound warehouse requests.
 In a push fashion, you can also create inventory put-away lines when you create the source document.

-### <a name="3-post-an-inventory-put-away"></a>3: Post an inventory put-away
+### 3: Post an inventory put-away

 On each line for items that have been put away, partially or fully, fill in the **Quantity** field and then post the inventory put-away.
 Source documents that are related to the inventory put-away are posted as received.

-* Positive item ledger entries are created
+* Positive item ledger entries are created.
 * Warehouse entries are created for locations that require a bin code on all item transactions.
 * The put-away request is deleted, if it's fully handled.
 For example, the **Quantity Received** field on the inbound source document line is updated.
 * A posted receipt document is created that reflects the purchase order, for example, and the received items.

-## <a name="advanced-warehouse-configurations"></a>Advanced warehouse configurations
+## Advanced warehouse configurations

-In an advanced warehouse configuration, the **Require Receipt** toggle is turned on on the Location Card page for the location.
+To use an advanced warehouse configuration, turn on the **Require Receipt** toggle on the Location Card page for the location.
 The **Require Put-away** toggle is optional.

 The following diagram illustrates the inbound warehouse flow by document type.
 The numbers in the diagram correspond with the steps in the sections following the diagram.

 :::image type="content" source="media/design_details_warehouse_management_inbound_advanced_flow.png" alt-text="The advanced inbound flow in a warehouse.":::

-### <a name="1-release-the-source-document"></a>1: Release the source document
+### 1: Release the source document

 When you receive items, release the source document, such as the purchase order or an inbound transfer order.
 Releasing the document makes the items available to be put away.
 The put away will contain references to the source document type and number.

-### <a name="2-create-a-warehouse-receipt"></a>2: Create a warehouse receipt
+### 2: Create a warehouse receipt

 On the **Warehouse Receipt** page, get the inbound source document lines.
 You can combine several source document lines in one warehouse receipt document.
-Fill in the **Qty. to Handle** field and select the receiving zone and bin, if required.
+Fill in the **Qty. to Handle** field and select the receiving zone and bin, if necessary.

-### <a name="3-post-the-warehouse-receipt"></a>3: Post the warehouse receipt
+### 3: Post the warehouse receipt

 Post the warehouse receipt to create positive item ledger entries.
 The **Quantity Received** field on the inbound source document line is updated.

 If the **Require Put-away** toggle is not turned on on the location card, this is where the process stops.
 Otherwise, posting the inbound source document makes the items available to be put away.
 The put away contains references the source document type and number.

-### <a name="4-optional-generate-put-away-worksheet-lines"></a>4: (Optional) Generate put-away worksheet lines
+### 4: (Optional) Generate put-away worksheet lines

 Get warehouse put-away lines in the **Put-away Worksheet** based on posted warehouse receipts or operations that produce output.
-Choose the lines to put-away, and specify the following information:
+On the lines you'll put-away, specify the following information:

 * The bins to take items from.
 * The bins to put items in.